FAQ’s about your insurance

 1. Reversionary beneficiary nomination (for pension members only)

-When a death benefit claim is made, AustSafe Super is bound to pay your benefit according to your instructions outlined in a valid binding death benefit nomination form at the time of your death.
-A binding death benefit nomination provides you with certainty in knowing who will receive your benefit and will last for three years.
+When a death benefit claim is made, AustSafe Super is bound to pay your benefit according to your instructions outlined in a valid binding nomination form at the time of your death.
+A binding nomination provides you with certainty in knowing who will receive your benefit.
+The nomination lasts for three years.

-Click here to see our Binding death benefit nomination form
+Click here to see our Binding nomination form

-If you make a preferred death benefit nomination, AustSafe Super will use it as a guide when deciding who will receive your benefit when you die.
-This is also called a non-binding death benefit nomination.
-It’s important to remember that this is not legally binding but will be taken into consideration only.
-Simply login to MemberOnline to make a preferred death benefit nomination.
+If you make a non-binding nomination, AustSafe Super will use it as a guide when deciding who will receive your benefit when you die.
+It’s important to remember this nomination is not legally binding but will be taken into consideration only.
+Simply login to MemberOnline to make a non-binding nomination.

 Depending on the type of claim, it can take up to 6 months or more for you to receive a final decision on your application.
 The timing depends on the complexity of the claim, what evidence is available about your condition, whether you have met all the criteria, and whether we need additional information from you or a medical practitioner.